 Keith is an award winning photographer and has earned numerous 1st place honors from PDN, The International Library of Photography and National Geographic.
 He has photographed nearly 100 magazine cover stories for a variety of publications and his work has appeared on the front page of the New York Times, the cover of the Washington Post Sunday Magazine and National Geographic Magazine.

-Today, Keith’s work primarily focuses on natural history, climate change, extreme sports and advertising, sending him to the furthest reaches of the 7 continents multiple times over.
-Keith is a contributing photographer at National Geographic Magazine, a founding member of the Sea Legacy Collective and has worked for clients globally including Apple, Nikon, Toyota, Adidas, Red Bull, The North Face, The New York Times and Nike.
+Today, Keith’s work primarily focuses on natural history, climate change, extreme sports and advertising campaigns, sending him to the furthest reaches of the 7 continents multiple times over.
+Keith is a contributing photographer at National Geographic Magazine, a founding member of the Sea Legacy Collective, a Nikon Ambassador and has worked for clients globally including Apple, Disney, Nikon, Toyota, Adidas, Nike, Red Bull, The North Face, The New York Times, and National Geographic TV.